syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

 {% endhighlight %}

 {% highlight vb %}
-Using Dim excelEngine As New ExcelEngine()
-  Dim application As IApplication = ExcelEngine.Excel
-  application.DefaultVersion = ExcelVersion.Excel2013
+Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = ExcelEngine.Excel application.DefaultVersion = ExcelVersion.Excel2013